 There is little data to suggest a possibility for or symptoms of carbidopa toxicity.
 However, reported data indicate that carbidopa/levodopa intestinal gel infusion can cause significant damage to small nerve fibers leading to pain and sensory discomfort.

 Enhancing Healthcare Team Outcomes

 Carbidopa/levodopa is among the most effective medical treatments for PD patients, but because of the “on/off” fluctuations and wearing off that occurs, it is often reserved for later in the disease course.
 For example, a patient may be started on an MAO-B inhibitor for early disease symptoms and transitioned to a dopamine agonist once there is noticeable functional impairment.
 When additional therapy is required, carbidopa/levodopa is a therapeutic option.
 From that point, determining the proper administration methods and drug combinations are crucial to providing the patient with the most effective care.
 This is where the prescriber would do well to have a pharmacist consult, particularly with a board-certified pharmacotherapy specialist, who can guide agent selection, dosing, and counsel the patient on adverse events and side effects.
-It is also relevant to note that when medicine alone is not enough to control symptoms, deep brain stimulation can be another option.
+It is also relevant to note that deep brain stimulation can be another option when medication alone is not enough to control symptoms.
 As an interprofessional health care team, it is crucial to understand treatment algorithms and allow patients to know their options, particularly as their disease progresses, which is why interprofessional collaboration and communication are vital to optimal patient outcomes.
 [Level 5]